MunaLugonvu/MunaLugonvu/README.md

 # 🚀 Hi there, I’m Mayimuna (Muna) Kizza Lugonvu

-👋 I’m a **Fullstack Software Engineer** from Uganda, passionate about building scalable applications, integrating AI into real-world systems, and creating tools that make life simpler and smarter.
+👋 I’m a **Software Engineer** from Uganda, passionate about building scalable applications, integrating AI into real-world systems, and creating tools that make life simpler and smarter.

 💡 **What I do:**
 - Craft modern UIs with **React**, **TypeScript**, and **Shadcn/Tailwind**